 8: Start Blogging!

 What should you write about?
-Stuff you (and others) are interested in!
+Well, what are you interested in?

 Are you traveling right now?
-Share your favorite parts of the country, fun things to do there, crazy travel stories, beautiful photo essays, video tours, food recommendations, and more.
-Write about many different topics to find your personal blogging style & voice, to see what resonates with others.
+Share your favorite parts of a country, fun things to do, crazy travel stories, beautiful photo essays, video tours, food recommendations, and more.
+Try writing about many different topics to find your personal blogging style & voice, and to see what resonates with others.

 Are you still planning your travels?
 You can write about that too.

-Share the different ways you are saving money for travel, a bucket list of activities you want to try, or write about places you’ve already visited.
-Share your favorite travel movies & books.
-Write about your packing list.
-Go exploring locally.
-Create useful & entertaining content.
-The possibilities are endless.
+Share the different ways you are saving money for travel, a bucket list of activities you want to try, or write about local destinations.

 Read other travel blogs, leave thoughtful comments on their articles, and link to other blog posts from your site where appropriate.
 At first your only readers will be family and friends.
 But that’s ok!
 We all started like that.